MarkTakken/kf2vecFSW/README.md

  python main.py get_frequencies -input_dir $INPUT_DIR -output_dir $OUTPUT_DIR
 ```
 ###### Input:
 **$INPUT_DIR** is an input directory that should contain genome sequences in .fastq/.fq/.fa/.fna/.fasta format.
-Optional parameter is **-k** which is a k-mer length, set to 7 by default.
-This command requires [Jellyfish](https://github.com/gmarcais/Jellyfish) to be installed as a dependancy.
-Optional parameter is **-p** corresponds to number of processors that software can utilize to preprocess input sequences.
-At its core, kf2vec  uses Jellyfish to efficiently count k-mers in sequence data.
+The optional parameter is **-k**, which is a k-mer length, set to 7 by default.
+The optional parameter is **-p** corresponds to a count of processors that the software can utilize to preprocess input sequences.
+Optional parameters include **-pseudocount** that add 0.5 count to each k-mer count before normalization and **-raw_cnt** that outputs k-mer frequencies without normalization.
+At its core, kf2vec  uses [Jellyfish](https://github.com/gmarcais/Jellyfish) to efficiently count k-mers in sequence data.
 ###### Output:
 This command generates normalized k-mer frequencies for every entry in the **$INPUT_DIR**.
 For every entry it outputs corresponding single file (comma delimited) with extention `.kf` that is stored in **$OUTPUT_DIR**.